top of page

 Light-heartnedness

-While we believe in the importance of creating a sense ofsacredness and seriousness, we also value play, laughter, and light-heartedness.
+While we believe in the importance of creating a sense of sacredness and seriousness, we also value play, laughter, and light-heartedness.
 We need lightness to blend the “deep” with play, pleasure, joy, and connection.
-We think ofthis as going on an adventure together
+We think of this as going on an adventure together

 Meet Our Team - The "Setters"

-Our retreats are designed and overseen by our "Setters" - experienced ACT psychedelic-assisted therapists and researchers, most of whom are involved in psychedelic-assisted therapy research trials.
+Our retreats are designed and overseen by our "Setters" – experienced ACT psychedelic-assisted therapists and researchers, most of whom are actively involved in psychedelic-assisted therapy research trials.

 bottom of page